-The training course is six weeks.
+The training course is five weeks.
 During the first two weeks, students are in the classroom.
 During the second three weeks, students complete a clinical externship at various Intermountain Healthcare hospitals.

 Hours of the course and course location:

 Students attend 40 hours per week of training and must be available to work full 8-hour shifts that will include mornings, afternoons, evenings, nights and weekends.